 - Medical Degree from Louisiana State University in New Orleans, 1978

 - Residency in General Surgery at Parkland Memorial Hospital in Dallas, Texas

-Director of Thoracic Surgery at the University of Pittsburgh Medical Center in Altoona, Pennsylvania
+- Residency in Thoracic Surgery at the University of Michigan in Ann Arbor

 Why Choose Dr. Landreneau?

 One of the most promising developments in mesothelioma treatment has been the use of heated chemotherapy in combination with radical surgery.
-The heated chemotherapy has the ability to kill off microscopic mesothelioma cells left behind from surgery.
+Heated chemotherapy has the ability to kill microscopic mesothelioma cells left behind from surgery.
 This puts less pressure on the surgeon to remove all of the tumors and risk impacting organs or other tissue linings.

-Dr. Landreneau has years of experience improving survival times for pleural mesothelioma patients with this procedure.
-He was the first surgeon to perform the procedure in Louisiana during his time at Ochsner Cancer Institute.
+Dr. Landreneau has years of experience improving survival for pleural mesothelioma patients with this procedure.
+He was the first surgeon to perform HITHOC for mesothelioma in Louisiana.